 Non-Synchronous Section: I will be posting a weekly learning module on the course Blackboard site (under Content).
-This module includes all the information you need for that week: the readings assigned (unless it is included in the textbook - see below), links to videos that include the lectures for that week, and copies of the slides that I used in the lectures.
+This module includes all the information you need for that week: the readings assigned, links to videos that include the lectures for that week, and copies of the slides that I used in the lectures.